North America Coaches

 Bill lives in Charlotte, NC with his incredible wife, JoAnn, and their 4 children.
 He enjoys spending focused time with his wife, helping his children grow to love God and love people, and taking family trips to the beach.

 Carolyn Castleberry Hux has more than 25 years of experience in business journalism and is a nationally recognized author with Simon & Schuster and Random House on time and money management.
 For the last several years, she has worked in financial services with prominent national firms.

 Carolyn’s halftime call came in the mid-2000’s when she walked away from a successful career as a newscaster to balance family and search for significance in her work life.
 What followed was a decade-long ride of great experiences in ministry and the corporate world, along with excruciating trials.
 Carolyn paid the “dumb tax,” ending up in places and positions – with well-intentioned people – that were the wrong fit.
 Thankfully, God’s grace won the day and the decade.

 These challenges led Carolyn to the season of Halftime and a more thoughtful, process-driven approach to discerning God’s call.
 Her mission is to empower leaders for Christ in a safe, non-judgmental, protected environment to create enduring impact for the Kingdom.
 Carolyn is also excited to be part of Halftime Institute’s Women’s Initiative, as some women have expressed feeling “put out to pasture when they reach age 50.”
 No more.

-Carolyn lives with her family in Virginia Beach and raised 3 children, ages 20, 22 and 33.
+Carolyn lives with her husband in Virginia Beach and raised 3 children who are now in their twenties and thirties.